waynegault/supermemory-mcp/README.md

 [![Universal Memory MCP - Your memories, in every LLM you use. | Product Hunt](https://api.producthunt.com/widgets/embed-image/v1/top-post-badge.svg?post_id=954861&theme=neutral&period=daily&t=1749339045428)](https://www.producthunt.com/products/supermemory?embed=true&utm_source=badge-top-post-badge&utm_medium=badge&utm_source=badge-universal-memory-mcp)

+Read a detailed blog about it - https://supermemory.ai/blog/the-ux-and-technicalities-of-awesome-mcps

 **Your memories are in ChatGPT...
 But nowhere else.
 Universal Memory MCP makes your memories available to every single LLM.
 No logins or paywall.
 One command to set it up.**

 Which means you can carry your memories to any MCP client. and it just works!